The Bright Sessions

 The Bright Sessions is a science fiction podcast audio drama created by Lauren Shippen and starring Julia Morizawa as the titular Dr. Bright.
 The podcast takes place in a fictional universe where super-powered individuals, called "atypicals", exist.
 Dr. Bright is a therapist and the podcast originally focuses on her sessions with various patients.

 Plot

 Season 1

 The first season focuses on Dr. Bright's therapy sessions with three patients.
 Sam Barnes who can travel in the past, Chloe Turner who is a telepath and Caleb Michaels, an empath.
-Sam is a new patient who suffers from panic attacks that cause her to jump back in time and Dr. Bright attempts to help her with her anxiety, so that she can have more control over her ability.
+Sam is a new patient who has panic attacks that cause her to jump back in time and Dr. Bright attempts to help her with her anxiety, so that she can have more control over her ability.
 Caleb is a high school boy who begins to run into problems when he discovers a classmate can overwhelm his powers.
 Chloe is also a new patient, sent to Dr. Bright by her mother, and she initially believes she can hear the voices of angels.